-We’ve worked with charter schools for several years now, we’ve consulted educationists, met with key stakeholders and thought long and hard about the problems that ail the charter school system.
+We’ve worked with charter schools for several years now.
+We’ve consulted educationists, met with key stakeholders, and thought long and hard about the problems that ail the charter school system.
 About a year ago, we made our own diagnosis and identified why charter schools were failing.

-In other words, the PO is used to make sure that the product delivered actually meets the organization’s expectations.
-More importantly, without a PO, there’s no way to know if the invoice is actually even legit — some questionable seller can send the charter school an invoice for a product and there would be no way to establish if someone from the organization actually purchased the product.
+In other words, the PO makes sure that the product delivered actually meets the organization’s expectations.
+More importantly, without a PO, there’s no way to know if the invoice is actually even legitimate.
+Some questionable seller can send the charter school an invoice for a product and there would be no way to establish if someone from the organization actually purchased the product.